Recommended as component of initial regimen in certain clinical situations

 (800) JANSSEN (526-7736)

+This is a protease inhibitor (PI) combined in one tablet with the booster known as cobicistat (COBI).
+Because of COBI, this PI can be taken once a day and should be used in combination with other HIV medicines.
+This protease inhibitor is superior in efficacy and tolerability when compared to Kaletra (lopinavir/ritonavir), another boosted PI.
 Darunavir is lipid-friendly and less likely to cause metabolic complications.
-If prescribed with Truvada, it is important to monitor kidney function and bone density.
-As with the other protease inhibitors, darunavir is metabolized by the liver; many drug-drug interactions can occur either increasing or decreasing drug levels, causing serious problems.
-Your doctor must be aware of all the medications you take even if they are over-the-counter or supplements.
+If prescribed with Truvada, it is important to then monitor kidney functions and bone density.
+As with the other protease inhibitors, darunavir is metabolized by the liver; many drug-drug interactions can occur, either increasing or decreasing drug levels, causing serious problems.
+Your doctor must be aware of all the medications you take, even if they are over-the-counter or supplements.